I had this story in the stack yesterday and I forgot to get to it.

 Pelosi and Michelle Obama.

-So this is this is gonna be this is gonna be just hilarious if they do this, if this if this happens, because everybody's gonna be reminded how he couldn't close this out, how it was a super delegates they had to wipe her out.
+So this is going to be just hilarious if they do this, if this happens, because everybody's going to be reminded how he couldn't close this out, how it was the super delegates that had to wipe her out.

 And until they actually vote, I mean, folks said this all during the primaries.